Estadio BBVA: 2026 FIFA World Cup

+Inside Estadio BBVA prior to a match between South Korea and South Africa at the 2026 FIFA World Cup.

-Estadio BBVA will be one of three Mexican venues to host multiple matches during the 2026 FIFA World Cup.
-The stadium will host four matches: three group stage matches and one Round of 32 match.
-It is the only one of the three venues in Mexico to not host any of their group games, with Mexico instead playing in the Estadio Azteca and Estadio Akron.
+Estadio BBVA was one of three Mexican venues to host multiple matches during the 2026 FIFA World Cup.
+The stadium hosted four matches: three group stage matches and one Round of 32 match.
+It was the only one of the three venues in Mexico to not host any of their group games, with Mexico instead playing in the Estadio Azteca and Estadio Akron.